frennkie/django-ip2tor/readme.md

 Thirdly you need to register the `Hosts` in at least one `Shop` first to get the credentials that are needed to retrieve the specific information for this `Host` from the `Shop` database and to make updates (e.g. mark a `Bridge` as active).

+Don't forget to allow the TCP port ranges on your firewall (both local and network/cloud based).

 ```
 cd /tmp